ishu1826/EmploymentVerification/README.md

 	The API will start at https://localhost:7283/api/verify-employment.

     -	Frontend Setup
-	    Place the EmploymentVerification.html and EmploymentVerificationForm.js in a folder.
+	    Place the index.html and EmploymentVerificationForm.js in same folder.
 	    Open the served HTML file in your browser (e.g., https://localhost:7283).

 #Usage